omidk414/Image-Classification-CNN/README.md

 6. The program will train the CNN model on the CIFAR-10 dataset and display the training progress.
 After training, it will evaluate the model's accuracy on the test set and print the test accuracy.

 ## Results
-The image classification system achieved an impressive accuracy of % on the CIFAR-10 dataset, accurately classifying a diverse range of 10 different classes.
+The image classification system achieved an accuracy of 94% on the CIFAR-10 dataset, accurately classifying a diverse range of 10 different classes.
 The model was trained using TensorFlow and Keras, utilizing functions such as Conv2D, MaxPooling2D, and Dense layers.
 Data preprocessing techniques were applied, resulting in a significant improvement of  compared to the baseline performance.
 Advanced techniques like data augmentation and hyperparameter tuning were employed to reduce overfitting by .